Praneethshada/Query-Time/README.md

 ### Technical and UI Scope

-- Local Development: We assumed the entire project is being developed and run in a local environment (localhost) and did not account for production deployment complexities like environment variable management for a live server or database.
+- Local Development: We assumed the entire project is being developed and run in a local environment (localhost).
+For production, you should define `REACT_APP_API_URL` and `REACT_APP_SOCKET_URL` for the frontend.

 - Simple Data Types: The system is designed to handle text-based questions only.
 There is no functionality for file uploads, images, or rich text formatting.